How export angle measurements supports angle work

 - Preparing a lesson, worksheet, or explanation about annotated PNG reports.

-- Checking a measured angle for export angle measurements before exporting it as an image, PDF report, or table.
+- Checking a measured angle for topic before exporting it as an image, PDF report, or table.

 - Choosing the right tool for CSV measurement tables rather than using one generic workflow for every problem.